theonethread/falkor-plugin-example/readme.md

 ## **Further Development**

 The project uses the [`@falkor/falkor-bundler`](https://www.npmjs.com/package/@falkor/falkor-bundler "Visit") module to compile sources.
-One can use the commands in the root directory:
+One can use the commands in the root directory after cloning the repository:

 ```
 $ npm install